 (2) A local government that collects a charge under subregulation (1) must pay the charge so collected to the Commission not later than 14 days after the end of the month during which the charge was collected or within such longer period as the Commission allows.

+(3) A charge referred to in regulation 5(1) that is required to be collected by a local government under this regulation is payable on and from the day specified in the notice of the charge as being the day on and from which the charge is imposed.

+[Regulation 6 amended in Gazette 15 Sep 2009 p.
+3570.]

 7. Publication of notice of charge imposed under section 14 of the Act

-A notice that requires publication for the purposes of section 14(3) of the Act must be published in a newspaper circulating in the area or areas of the State where the producers, on whom the charge referred to in the notice is imposed, are located.
+(1) A notice that requires publication for the purposes of section 14(3) of the Act must be published in a newspaper circulating in the area or areas of the State where the producers, on whom the charge referred to in the notice is imposed, are located.

-8. Information to be furnished
+(2) The notice must be published at least 14 days before the day specified in the notice as the day on and from which the charge referred to in the notice is imposed.

+[Regulation 7 amended in Gazette 15 Sep 2009 p.
+3570.]

+8. Returns

-(1) A dealer must, not later than 14 days after the end of each month during which the dealer has dealt in horticultural produce, furnish to the Commission a return in the form approved by the Commission showing all dealings by the dealer in horticultural produce.
+(1) A dealer must, not later than 14 days after the end of each month during which the dealer has dealt in horticultural produce or within such longer period after the end of that month as the Commission allows, furnish to the Commission a return in the form approved by the Commission showing all dealings by the dealer in horticultural produce during that month.

+Penalty: a fine of $2 000.

-(2) A dealer referred to in subregulation (1), if requested to do so by the Commission, must furnish to the Commission -
+(2) A dealer referred to in subregulation (1), if requested to do so by the Commission, must include in the return the following information —

-(a) the names of the producers with whom the dealer dealt and the quantities of horticultural produce supplied by those producers; or
+(a) the names of the producers with whom the dealer dealt;

-(b) in the case of a producer selling on his or her own behalf, the amount of horticultural produce produced,
+(b) the quantities of horticultural produce supplied by those producers;

-during the period to which the return relates.

-Penalty applicable to subregulations (1) and (2): $2 000.
+(c) each type of horticultural produce supplied by those producers.

+Penalty: a fine of $2 000.

+(3) A producer must, not later than 14 days after the end of each month during which the producer has sold horticultural produce produced by the producer to a person other than a dealer, give to the Commission a return in relation to that produce in the form approved by the Commission.

+Penalty: a fine of $2 000.

+(4) A return under subregulation (3) must show the following information —

+(a) the quantities of each type of horticultural produce;

+(b) the types of horticultural produce.

+(5) A return may be given to the Commission in a hard copy or electronic form.

+[Regulation 8 inserted in Gazette 15 Sep 2009 p.
+3570-1.]

 9. The Horticultural Produce Commission General Regulations 1991 repealed

 The Horticultural Produce Commission General Regulations 1991 are repealed.